weiran/weiran.co/src/pages/projects/index.md

 ## Old Projects

+Projects I've worked on in the past and no longer maintain:

 * [Infinite Loop](http://infiniteloopgame.com/) - iOS game.
 Test your reactions and compete on high scores.
 * [Castr](http://castr.net) - social podcasting node.js app.
 * [NSClippy](https://github.com/weiran/NSClippy) - Clippy, but for your iOS app.